PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 production.
 Continue with sequential `uv` validation and complete checkpoint commits/pushes only.
 Do not create, update, reopen, or otherwise modify a pull request.

+## Very-late SiNet residual-affine/PReLU characterization checkpoint

+The refreshed inventory contains 30 raw and 28 managed unconsumed lowerer results after excluding the two intentionally retained layout-pass-set-1 recovery-prefix observations.
+The selected boundary starts with `_very_late_sinet_recovery_tail_results` and ends with the immediately following recorded `cleanup.very_late.residual_affine_prelu` pass.
+The recorded indexed-convergence predecessor and residual-affine fan-out successor remain outside it.

+The future `run_very_late_sinet_residual_affine_prelu_cleanup()` owner receives the exact existing `SINetTerminalLayoutRecoveryContext`.
+It forwards that context to `run_very_late_sinet_recovery_tail_cleanup()`, then calls public `optimize_transpose_pre_add_mul_add_prelu_nhwc_chains()` with `context.pass_context.model_ir`.
+It returns both complete raw results.
+The lowerer must supply returned element `[1]` directly to the unchanged phase record rather than retaining another unconsumed local.
+This should reduce the raw and managed inventories from 30/28 to 29/27 while keeping all fan-out mutations after the observation point.

+Focused sequential validation reports `3 passed, 1 xfailed`; the fixed 15-file affected suite reports `359 passed, 1 xfailed`.
+The sole expected failure requires the intentionally absent future owner.
+Phase-store validation is `2 passed`; production remains unchanged, the raw/managed inventory remains 30/28, and the store remains exactly 128 calls, 128 unique IDs, and 128 owners.
+Ruff, bytecode compilation, and whitespace checks pass.
+No real-model conversion was repeated for this characterization.

+At resume, implement only the characterized two-child owner.
+Replace the current very-late SiNet assignment and PReLU owner expression with `run_very_late_sinet_residual_affine_prelu_cleanup(` `sinet_terminal_layout_recovery_context)[1]`, preserve the recorded phase ID and exact predecessor/successor, retain both child owners and the lowerer compatibility wrapper, and add runtime order/context/model/result-identity coverage.
+Run the fixed affected suite once before updating stale structural expectations, then run all affected and standard gates sequentially under `uv`, confirm the expected 29/27 inventory, and commit and push the complete unit.
+Do not create, update, reopen, or otherwise modify a pull request.